Climb the outside of a skyscraper, snorkel with turtles, and zip-line through a rainforest on this family friendly adventure up the Queensland coast.

 Day 12: Snorkelling the Whitsundays

 Remember that snorkelling practice that the kids got back in the hotel pool on the Gold Coast?
 Today, it’s going to come in handy, as you’re going to snorkel in one of the most stunning locations in the world: the Whitsunday Islands.
-You’ll head out with Ocean Rafting on a custom-built, high-speed, semi-rigid inflatable vessel (just to add to the excitement) and visit some of the Whitsundays’ best snorkelling spots, where you’ll swim with turtles and many of the countless amazing fish here on the edge of the Great Barrier Reef.
+Head out with Ocean Rafting on a custom-built, high-speed, semi-rigid inflatable vessel (just to add to the excitement) and visit some of the Whitsundays’ best snorkelling spots, where you’ll swim with turtles and many of the countless amazing fish here on the edge of the Great Barrier Reef.
 You’ll also call in on Whitehaven Beach, famous for having some of whitest sand in the world, and climb to Hill Inlet Lookout, for amazing views of Whitehaven and the islands beyond.
 You’ll be back in Airlie Beach in time to freshen up for dinner at the Coral Sea Resort’s Clipper Restaurant and Lounge.

 Day 13: Airlie Beach to Townsville